pydmt.builders package

 pydmt.builders.mako module

-class pydmt.builders.mako.BuilderMako(source: str, target: str, data: Dict[str, object] | None, config_files: List[str], snipplet_files: List[str])[source]
+class pydmt.builders.mako.BuilderMako(source: str, target: str, data: dict[str, object] | None, config_files: list[str], snipplet_files: list[str])[source]

 Bases: Builder